hanssarof/hanssarofblog/content/posts/21 - Show, hide and switch equipped weapon actions and AnimBP.md

 ---
-title: 21 - PutAwayWeapon montage, show, hide and switch equipped weapon actions and AnimBP
+title: 21 - Show, hide and switch equipped weapon actions and AnimBP
 date: 2025-03-02
 ---
 I have already implemented the ability for the coyote to pick up a weapon.
 When he does, he can no longer walk on all fours, and his MaxWalk speed is reduced.
 This makes it harder to escape from the snakes chasing the player, and it leaves only a short window to benefit from the increased speed before picking up a weapon.